malvarez88/malvarez88/README.md

 - :telescope: I’m working on some personal projects and contributing to frontend and backend for building web applications.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I excercice my body and my mind.

 - 🌱 www.marianodev.com

+---

+### :hammer_and_wrench: Languages and Tools :

 Thank you for reading.